kkinnamon/dataviz/final-project-part-one.md

 <img src="IMG_8916.jpg" width="500"/>

 The challenges teachers face continue as while a teacher may be employed, they may be underqualified.
 In these situations, teachers are placed, often to no decision of their own, in a classroom that they are not certified to teach or, pending state, they may hold an emergency license.
 Emergency licenses are most common in states that are in crisis for particular subsets, which unfortunately, is often to the detriment of the most vulnerable learners such as pre-kindergarten or special education students.
 This will make aspiring teachers pause as they consider the importance of permanency and preparedness.
+At the time of submission, I'm insure if this will include all 50 states or include a map and filter to highlight particular states.

 <img src="IMG_8917.jpg" width="500"/>

 The next portion of the story starts to paint a bleak picture, and that’s when salary moves into the equation.
 Here the story will highlight the variability of salary across states, and hopefully include median household income as a comparison.
 This will help the audience understand that a high salary is not always adequate for the cost of living.
+Changes in this visualization will include cost of living data, either as a lollipop addition to the histogram or turning the histogram data into a map with census overlay.

 <img src="IMG_8918.jpg" width="500"/>

 Resolution:
-Insert sketch of shortage data
-This is going to be the call to action.
 The system is broken and students are suffering.
 Charged with the proper information, aspiring educators can make informed decisions on where to launch their careers and better understand their trajectory as well as the impact it will have on the state.

 # The data